SichangHe/fmtm/README.md

 FMTM formats its input to have lines shorter than the line width limit (if possible).
 It reads an input file or StdIn and prints the formatted text to StdOut.
-Like FMTT, FMTT only preserves leading spaces, not tabs.
+Like FMTT, FMTM only preserves leading spaces, not tabs.

 Usage: fmtm [OPTIONS]